 It’s All about Balance

 Many people place objects on their coffee table without any thought and end up creating clutter.
 A simple way to avoid doing this is by focusing on balance in your presentation.
 Clutter can cause chaos, especially on such a small surface area.
 Avoid placing a number of small objects since not only do they become cluttered very easily, they are easier to knock off.

 Similarly, avoid using only large objects.
 They end up making your coffee table disappear, particularly if you have a small one.
-You can also have a little fun with asymmetrical balance by picking just one side of the table to place a vase on.
-This not only plays on negative space, it also ensures you have the rest of the coffee table to use.
+You can also have a little fun with asymmetrical balance by picking just one side of the table to accessorize.
+This not only plays on negative space, but it also ensures you have the rest of the coffee table to use.